goschtl/zope/bluebream/trunk/docs/source/tutorial.rst

 - The ``develop-eggs`` directory is where buildout save links to all locally developing Python eggs.

+After bootstrapping the Buildout, you can perform the real building of your application.
+All the steps you have done so far is not required to be repeated.
+But the build step will be required to repeat whenever you make changed to the buildout configuration.
 Now you are ready to run the ``bin/buildout`` to build the application.
 Before running the buildout, let's see the content of ``buildout.cfg``::

   [config]